ryanditadhi/Predict-FIFA-World-Cup-2022-Matches/Semi-finals World Cup 2022 Matches/README.md

-Predict Quarter-finals World Cup 2022 Matches
+Predict Semi-finals World Cup 2022 Matches
 ===============
-Here we will predict matches in the world cup quarter-finals.
+Here we will predict matches in the world cup semi-finals.

 **Summary Final Prediction Matches to Third place play-off and Final**
 ---------------